ethereum/go-ethereum/docs/Active-go-ethereum-projects.md

+---
+title: Active go-ethereum projects
+---
-# Direction of development until the end of 2018
+## Direction of development until the end of 2018

 - Clef: move account management out of geth to clef
 - Constantinople - Tools for testing